 Some of the subjects investigated by the Fringe team have superpowers.
-Other TV series with a focus on superhumans as well as secrecy are Marvel’s Agents of S.H.I.E.L.D., Alphas and Legion.
+Other TV series with a focus on superhumans as well as secrecy are Marvel’s Agents of S.H.I.E.L.D., The Flash, Alphas and Legion.
 If you are into the Marvel universe, Agent Carter also delves into some zero matter superpowers in season two.

 Despite all the mind-boggling twists and heart-wrenching dramas, Fringe is also a fun show, with kind and humorous characters.
 If this facet of Fringe appeals to you, then you will enjoy the following series.

 Extraterrestrials & Humans

 The themes of traveling through space and time are very much at the core of Fringe.
 No list with TV series like Fringe would be complete without a mention of Doctor Who and its spin-off Torchwood.

 Speaking of traveling through outer space, there hasn’t been a better space opera show than The Expanse recently.
 Like Fringe, it is a sophisticated drama with multiple storylines and quite some detective work.
 Other similar shows are Firefly and Battlestar Gallactica.

 Fringe explores the implications of using new and unconventional methods and technologies.
 If your interest lies in the effects of new and questionable technologies on society, then the series below give insights into the controversies such as those around artificial intelligence.

 Clones & Androids

 Of all the shows, the following ones are easily the best match for Fringe in terms of the sense of mystery, future technology and struggle for survival.
 Additionally, these series also have a strong bio- and cyberpunk theme.